 As well offering great value, you can add value to your BTTS by combining it with bets from other markets.
 It can be chosen on its own, as well as coincided with, for example, Over/Under, Correct Score or Match Result.

 BTTS opens up a whole different approach to betting compared to simply choosing a winner or loser.
 It is a viable alternative to Over/Under, which can be won by just one team scoring.

 An additional benefit of BTTS betting is the extraordinary amount of statistics available to support you in making your selection.
 Goals scored, clean sheets, line-ups, head-to-head records, current form and much more should be considered.
 Research is vitally important in putting on your BTTS bet.

-There variants of a BTTS bet include: BTTS and win, BTTS in both halves and BTTS and Over/Under.
+There variants of a BTTS bet include: Match Result & BTTS, BTTS in Both Halves and BTTS and Over/Under.

 Here is a breakdown of the different ways to put on a BTTS bet:

 BTTS: The original and simplest version of the bet.
 The punter selects whether both teams will score or not by selecting the fixture and clicking on ‘Yes’ or ‘No’.
 The odds vary the least amount when putting on a single BTTS bet.

 BTTS and Win: What does BTTS and win mean?
 This is where you choose whether or not both teams will score in the match as well as the outcome of the game itself.
 There are six options: Yes and Home Win, Yes and Away Win, Yes and Draw, No and Home Win, No and Away Win, and No and Draw.
 These variants are obviously harder to forecast, but the odds are usually far more attractive.